mattyschell/nyc-spatial-coordinate-systems/README.md

 * a decent approximation of the geoid
 * wider at the equator than tall at the poles
 * WGS 84, the most common lat/lon geographic coordinate system, uses a global ellipsoid
+* technically when 2 of 3 ellipsoid axes are equal this is a spheroid.
+A spheroid is a type of ellipsoid like a square is a type of rectangle

 **local ellipsoid**
 * also known as a reference ellipsoid